 Atomically dispersed metal active centers as a chemically tunable platform for energy storage devices

-Electrochemical energy storage devices play an indispensable role in the exploitation of renewable, clean and friendly resources.
-The most preferred route is to use the energy directly.
-However, the efficiency of energy conversion and storage is dependent on the activity of electrode catalyst materials.
-At present, most of the catalysts materials have been nagged by shortcomings, such as low utilization, low activity, which cannot meet the ever-growing demands.
-Thus, it is more and more important to develop a catalyst with high efficiency and improve the coulombic efficiency of electrochemical energy storage devices.
-With unique electronic and structural features, atomically dispersed (AD) metal active centers exhibits the maximizing utilization, abundant active centers density, and ultra-high electrochemical activity.
-Especially, the AD metal catalysis has shown excellent performance in electrocatalytic energy conversion, it has also become a new star in other aspects.
-The present review summarizes the catalytic activity and mechanism of the recent progress in AD metal active centers as a chemically tunable platform for energy storage devices.
+Electrochemical energy storage devices play an indispensable role in the exploitation of renewable, clean, and environment-friendly resources.
+The most preferred route is the use of energy directly.
+However, the efficiency of energy conversion and storage is dependent on the activity of the electrode catalyst materials.
+At present, most of the catalyst materials suffer from shortcomings such as low utilization and low activity, which cannot meet the ever-growing demands.
+Thus, it has become increasingly important to develop a catalyst with high efficiency and improve the coulombic efficiency of electrochemical energy storage devices.
+Because of the unique electronic and structural features, atomically dispersed (AD) metal active centers exhibit maximum utilization, high active center density, and ultra-high electrochemical activity.
+In particular, AD metal catalysis has shown excellent performance in electrocatalytic energy conversion and it has also become a new star in other aspects.
+The present review summarizes the catalytic activity and mechanism with respect to the recent progress in AD metal active centers as a chemically tunable platform for energy storage devices.
 Furthermore, the current challenges and perspectives of the AD metal research area are discussed.
-We sincerely expect that this review can provide some inspiration for the future of AD catalysts in energy storage, and actively promote the development of this emerging research area field.
+We sincerely expect that this review can provide some inspiration for the future of AD active centers in energy storage and actively promote the development of this emerging research area.